jamesbehr/dotfiles/README.md

 variable, which is usually set sourcing `~/.dotfilesrc`.
 Each package is separated by a `:`.
 You can modify this list of packages and re-run the installation script.

+## Backpack
+Backpack is small utility to backup and restore a list of installed OS pacakges.
+It handles multiple platforms and can be extended to support any package manager.
+Each package manager has a provider that implements an interface for Backpack to consume.

+It consumes a lists of desired package manifests stored in `~/.config/backpack/packages/<provider>/*`.
+Each manfiest is just a plaintext list of package names that you want installed for a given provider, separated by newlines.
+When installing, Backpack will simply compare the list of installed packages against the desired list and install anything that is missing.
+Backpack also handles setting up a provider, in the case that it is not installed (e.g. downloading Homebrew on macOS).

+During installation of the dotfiles, the base package manifest is copied from the `base` directory.
+This is used to install dependencies for the installation only.
+After this, individual Stow packages are expected to provide package manifests for whatever else you want.
+Backpack is run after the Stow packages are installed to install any dependencies.

 [GNU Stow]: git@github.com:jamesbehr/dotfiles.git